Guidance

 The responses to some questions are much more likely to have missing values than others.
 For example, it is very unlikely that a respondent will refuse to give or will not know their age or marital status; whereas it is much more likely that they will not be able to provide precise information on the amount of interest received from their investments.

-Areas where missing values are a problem are typically income values, such as employee earnings, income from self employment and income from investments.
-This is because these values are required in the calculation of derived variables, used for reporting total Individual Income [INDINC], Benefit Unit Income [BUINC] and ultimately Household Income [HHINC], used in the Households Below Average Income (HBAI) publication.
+Areas where missing values are a problem are typically income values, such as employee earnings, income from self-employment and income from investments.
+This is because these values are required in the calculation of derived variables, used for reporting total Individual Income [INDINC], Benefit Unit Income [BUINC] and ultimately Household Income [HHINC], with these concepts heavily influencing the Households Below Average Income (HBAI) publication.

 Results in the FRS published tables include imputed values.
 Elsewhere however, values are left to remain as missing in some variables (such as hours of care).
 Methodology Table M.4 is published alongside the main report each year to illustrate the extent of missing values.
 The main imputation methods are summarised below, in the order in which they are applied: